raviddog/capture-card-viewer/README.md

 # capture-card-viewer
-Simple program to view a capture card video feed
+Simple program to view a capture card video feed.
+I made it because I was too lazy to open OBS and then open the windowed projector.

 ## To use
 - Double click: toggle fullscreen